spear-sim/spear/docs/content_guidelines.md

     |                                  # our spear Python module, and to control the behavior of our tools when exporting to
     |                                  # other physics simulators.
     |                                  #
-    ├── urdf_joint_0000                # A UrdfJointComponent is a PhysicsConstraintComponent with additional state and
+    ├── urdf_joint_0000                # A UrdfJointComponent represents a joint, and is a PhysicsConstraintComponent with
-    |                                  # functionality.
-Each joint connects a parent and a child component, and the joint
+    |                                  # additional state and functionality.
+Each joint connects a parent and a child
-    |                                  # component itself should be a sibling of the child component it is connecting.
-We do
+    |                                  # component, and the joint component itself should be a sibling of the child component
-    |                                  # not allow joints to connect sibling components, or grandparents and grandchildren,
+    |                                  # it is connecting.
+We do not allow joints to connect sibling components, or
-    |                                  # even though this is permitted in Unreal, because this type of joint is not always
+    |                                  # grandparents and grandchildren, even though this is permitted in Unreal, because
-    |                                  # easy to simulate in other physics engines.
+    |                                  # this type of joint cannot always be simulated efficiently in other physics engines.
     |                                  #
     ├── urdf_joint_0001                #
     └── ...                            #